 Sensitive data includes the following:

 Encryption scrambles data to make it unreadable.
-Only persons with the password “key” can unscramble, or unlock, the information.
+Only persons with the password “key” can unscramble, or decrypt, the information.
 This not only prevents identity theft but also protects you and the university from unnecessary liability if your device or email is stolen, hacked or otherwise breached.

 Flash DrivesITCS recommends Ironkey hardware-encrypted flashdrives to protect your data when you need a portable and secure data storage solution.
 If you lose the flashdrive your data is protected from prying eyes by AES hardware encryption.
 Ironkey flash drives can be purchased through Staples.